homecon/homecon/installation/installation.md

 		From now on you can allways acces your pi through that ip adress.
 		It must be noted that it is best to choose an ip adress outside of your routers DHCP range, so set the DHCP range accordingly.

+## User
+	Add a user named "admin" with password "admin" (for now), this user will own all eibd and smarthome stuff
+	´sudo adduser admin´
+	type the password (admin) twice
+	and keep hitting enter and finally hit "y" when asked if the info is correct

+	Add admin to the sudoers file to be able to use sudo ´sudo adduser admin sudo´

+	Logout
+	´logout´

+	Start a new PuTTy session using the new credentials

 ## FTP
 	We will set up an ftp server to move files to your pi.
 This is done first to be able to use some installation scripts:
 	´sudo apt-get install vsftpd´